eugeneh101/dueling-quibblers/README.md

 A fun CLI application that creates debates between fantasy characters using LangGraph and AWS Bedrock.
 This assumes you configured AWS credentials on your laptop, as you need AWS credentials to access AWS Bedrock for the LLM (to generate each debaters arguments in their characters' arguments style).

+Note: you will need AWS resources.
+If you don't have AWS credentials and want to only run locally, then switch to the `3.streamlit+ollama` branch to run with Ollama and not need AWS resources.

 ## Features

 - Interactive CLI interface for debate setup (or in the browser with Streamlit frontend)